top of page

 The first, or primary teeth, that your child develops are critical to their long-term health.
 As they come in, they aid in a variety of functions:

 1. They give your child the ability to chew and eat.
-Chewing not only helps them process food, but it helps to strengthen and develop their jaw.
+Chewing not only helps them process food, but it also helps to strengthen and develop their jaw.

 2. They work, along with the tongue, in an effort to allow your child to learn to speak.

-3. They were as placeholders for the permanent teeth that are to come and aid in the development of your child's oral and facial development.
+3. They were placeholders for the permanent teeth that are to come and aid in the development of your child's oral and facial development.

 While they aren't permanent teeth, it is important to teach your child how to care for their teeth.
 Brushing twice a day and flossing is important as it will help to prevent cavities.
 Cavities, even in "baby teeth" can cause tooth decay, dental infections, and even root canals, if left untreated.
 This can also cause long-term issues as they move into adulthood.